 When ready to eat, enjoy this salad cold or reheat it in the microwave and top with the sauce and cheese.
 So good and simple!

 Mediterranean Chicken Farro Bowls

-- 1 pound boneless skinless chicken breasts (2 large breasts))
+- 1 pound chicken breasts

-- 3 tablespoons olive oil
+- 3 tablespoons olive oil, more for cooking

-- Zest of 1 lemon
+- 1 lemon zest